How to Use MailChimp with WordPress

-You have four Design options when creating your inline signup form: Classic, Super Slim, Horizontal, and Naked.
+You have four design options to choose from when creating your inline signup form: Classic, Super Slim, Horizontal, and Naked.
 Horizontal is a good choice, as it takes up little space.
 However, you can choose any style that you feel best fits your needs:

-Once the form is customized to your liking, click Generate Code.
-Copy it and head back into WordPress.
-Navigate to a suitable post or page, switch to the Text editor, and paste the code wherever you’d like.
-Once you click Publish or Update, you’re all set!
+Once the form is customized to your liking, click on Generate Code.
+Copy it, head back to WordPress, and navigate to a suitable post or page.
+In the block editor, you’ll want to choose the Custom HTML block, and then paste in your code.

 Adding a Sidebar Signup

-Similarly to adding an inline form, adding a sidebar signup form starts by navigating to Lists > Signup forms > Embedded forms within MailChimp.
-Choose the Design option you’d like (we recommend Super Slim or Naked):
+Similar to adding an inline form, adding a sidebar signup form starts by navigating to Lists > Signup forms > Embedded forms within Mailchimp.
+Then, choose the design option you’d like to use.
+For a sidebar, we recommend Super Slim or Naked:

-You can now customize the form, and once complete, copy the Code at the bottom of the page.
+You can now customize the form, and once it’s complete, copy the code at the bottom of the page.

-Depending on your theme, you may be able to add the code directly to your sidebar using the Customizer.
-Alternatively, navigate to Appearance > Widgets within WordPress, select the Custom HTML widget, and drag it to the Sidebar column:
+Depending on your theme, you may be able to add this code directly to your sidebar using the WordPress Customizer.
+Alternatively, you can navigate to Appearance > Widgets within WordPress, select the Custom HTML widget, and drag it to the Sidebar column:

-The latter gives you the ability to create (and add) new signup forms to your website.
-Using the free version of the plugin, you can create just one form.
+The latter option gives you the ability to create and add new signup forms to your website, as we’ve seen.
+By using the free version of the plugin, you can create just one form.
 However, the premium add-on enables you to create multiple forms.

-To style your forms, go to MailChimp for WordPress > Form within WordPress.
-You can make changes to the fields, content, and appearance.
+To style your forms, go to Mailchimp for WordPress > Form within WordPress.
+You can make changes to each form’s fields, content, and appearance.
 Once you save your changes, they’ll be automatically applied to any instances of the form on your website.

-As highlighted above, you can easily add MailChimp signup forms to your WordPress website, which is crucial for building a following.
+As we highlighted above, you can easily add Mailchimp signup forms to your WordPress website, which is crucial for building a following.

-However, MailChimp can also be used to send newsletters to your subscribers, including automatically.
-This lets you keep connected with readers in a simplified, hassle-free way.
+What’s more, Mailchimp can also be used to send newsletters to your subscribers automatically.
+This lets you keep connected with your readers in a simplified, hassle-free way.

-An automatic newsletter essentially enables you to instantly email subscribers with any site updates, and the details are sent to everyone on your list.
+An automatic newsletter enables you to instantly email subscribers with any site updates, and the details will be sent to everyone on your list.

 To begin, you’ll need your website’s RSS feed URL.
-Then go to Campaigns > Create Campaign > Create an Email > Automated within MailChimp.
-Now, select Share blog posts, name the campaign as you’d like, and click Begin:
+Then go to Campaigns > Create Campaign > Create an Email > Automated within Mailchimp.
+Select Share blog posts, name the campaign as you’d like, and click on Begin:

-This next step requires you to enter your RSS feed URL, as well as select a send time, among other options:
+The next step requires you to enter your RSS feed URL, select a sending time, and configure any other options as needed:

-Select your Recipients, and make any necessary Setup changes (for example, to the Subject field).
-Finally, select your Template and Design options.
-Once done, click Confirm and you’re all set!
+Don’t forget to select your Recipients, and make any necessary Setup changes (for example, to the Subject field).
+Finally, choose your Template and Design options.
+Once that’s done, simply click on Confirm and you’re all set!